Wrist Sprain

 Diagnosis

-The doctor will ask about your symptoms and health history.
-You will also be asked how you hurt your wrist.
+The doctor will ask about symptoms and past health.
+Questions will also be asked about how the injury happened.
 A physical exam will be done.
-It will focus on your wrist.
+It will focus on the wrist.

 It can be hard to tell a wrist sprain from a fracture or dislocation of one of the small wrist bones.
 Pictures of the wrist may be taken.
 This can be done with: